cytoscape/cytoscape-manual/docs/Annotations.md

 ![](_static/images/Annotations/add_menu.png)

 ### Shape, Bounded Text, Image
-- Click the button for shape, bounded text or image annotation.
+1. Click the button for shape, bounded text or image annotation.
-- Click the general location on the network canvas where the annotation should be placed.
+2. Click the general location on the network canvas where the annotation should be placed.
-- A dialog will appear that allows editing of the annotation properties.
+3. A dialog will appear that allows editing of the annotation properties.
 These properties can be edited again after the annotation is created.
-- Click the **Ok** button in the dialog.
+4. Click the **OK** button in the dialog.
-- The annotation will appear on the canvas.
+5. The annotation will appear on the canvas.
-- The mouse cursor is automatically moved to the canvas and the annotation is in resize mode.
+6. The mouse cursor is automatically moved to the canvas and the annotation is in resize mode.
-- Move the mouse cursor to resize the annotation.
+7. Move the mouse cursor to resize the annotation.
 The annotation can be resized again later.
-- Click the mouse again to stop resizing.
+8. Click the mouse again to stop resizing.

 ### Text
-- Click the button for text annotation.
+1. Click the button for text annotation.
-- Click the general location on the network canvas where the annotation should be placed.
+2. Click the general location on the network canvas where the annotation should be placed.
-- A dialog will appear that allows editing of the text.
+3. A dialog will appear that allows editing of the text.
-- Click the **Ok** button in the dialog.
+4. Click the **OK** button in the dialog.
-- The annotation will appear on the canvas.
+5. The annotation will appear on the canvas.

 ### Arrow
-- Creating an arrow annotation requires there to be at least one other annotation on the network canvas.
+1. Creating an arrow annotation requires there to be at least one other annotation on the network canvas.
-- Click the button for arrow annotation.
+2. Click the button for arrow annotation.
-- Click on an annotation on the canvas, this will be the source annotation.
+3. Click on an annotation on the canvas, this will be the source annotation.
-- Click on another annotation on the canvas or a node, this will be the destination.
+4. Click on another annotation on the canvas or a node, this will be the destination.
-- An arrow annotation appears connecting the source and destination.
+5. An arrow annotation appears connecting the source and destination.

 ## Selecting Annotations

-One or more annotations can be selected in the Annotations panel by clicking on them.
+One or more annotations can be selected in the **Annotations** panel by clicking on them.

 To be able to select annotations in the network canvas **Toggle Annotation Selection** must be enabled.
 Toggle the